mzakkia/Global-Fashion-Retail-Sales/README.md

 You can see the process of the data cleaning on this repository **Global_Fashion_Retail_Sales.ipynb**
-You can see the raw and clean dataset as well as the dashboard on this link [click here](https://drive.google.com/drive/folders/1uNBnY0RjbpzSwEk4Q_a_l5q_69Colxlz?usp=sharing)
+You can see the raw and cleaned dataset as well as the dashboard on this link [click here](https://drive.google.com/drive/folders/1uNBnY0RjbpzSwEk4Q_a_l5q_69Colxlz?usp=sharing)
 This dataset i took from [kaggle](https://www.kaggle.com/datasets/ricgomes/global-fashion-retail-stores-dataset?select=discounts.csv)
 This raw dataset contains **6 CSV Files** with in total **over 5 Million Rows**.